condon-lab/Spinti_2023_RiverFragmentation/README.md

 [![DOI](https://zenodo.org/badge/445677592.svg)](https://zenodo.org/badge/latestdoi/445677592)

- This repository contains the source code used in the research article by Spinti et al. "The Evolution of Dam Induced River Fragmentation in the United States" [here]( (https://doi.org/10.1038/s41467-023-39194-x).
+ This repository contains the source code used in the research article by Spinti et al. ["The Evolution of Dam Induced River Fragmentation in the United States"](https://doi.org/10.1038/s41467-023-39194-x).

  ## Contents
  The names of the scripts needed to repeat this analysis are listed below.